 Iceland’s magnetic landscapes have been drawing in more than just tourists; big name Hollywood directors are starting to notice the country’s awesome potential as a filming location.
+Check out this list of 5 movies that were filmed in Iceland, and you might even end up visiting these gorgeous sites.

 It’s not all about Ben Stiller’s film The Secret Life of Walter Mitty anymore – Iceland is popping up in more movies than ever before.
 Hollywood directors have finally realised the potential of the desolate landscapes around the country for beautiful and unique backdrops.
 With big names like Justice League and of course Game of Thrones hogging the spotlight, here are 5 movies you might not have known were filmed in the land of fire and ice.